-Administering or Giving a Math Test
+Administering or giving a math test

 Administering a math measure is the same as if the student were taking a regular classroom test.
 There is no training, videos, or special instructions needed for administering them.
 A test is handed out or administered online, and the student reads the questions and selects the best or correct answer.
 The math tests are not timed.